energyaccessexplorer/tool/README.md

   [website](https://github.com/energyaccessexplorer/website)

 The `makefile` (BSDmake) contains basic tasks for development/deployment.
-To get started, you will need to set up a `.env` file with the necessary variables for `make` to work.
+To get started, edit the `.env` file to match your needs.

-Now you can run in development mode with (maybe `bmake` if you are in Linux):
+Now you can run in development mode with (`bmake` in Linux):

     $ make build start